SAFEGUARDING CHILDREN POLICY

 Appropriate background checking shall be undertaken for any adult engaged by us in connection with an event or activity involving children, wherever this is required by law (see the relevant section above).

-For certain types of events or activities, we may issue an additional code of conduct, policy, or some specific other requirements which is specific to that occasion.
+For certain types of events or activities, we may issue an additional code of conduct, policy, or some specific other requirements which are specific to that occasion.
 Any such additional documentation will be made available to all those concerned (staff members, parents, guardians etc.) in advance.
 They should be read carefully and adhered to.

 Venues